19hours/sg-statutes/Acts/Passports Act.md

 “holder”, in relation to a Singapore passport or a Singapore travel document, means the person in whose name the Singapore passport or Singapore travel document has been issued;

-“immigration officer” means an immigration officer appointed under section 3 of the Immigration Act;
+“immigration officer” means an immigration officer appointed under section 3 of the Immigration Act (Cap.
+133);

 “public authority” means any board or authority established by or under any written law to perform or discharge any public function;

 “regulations” means the regulations made under this Act;

 “repealed Act” means the Passports Act (Cap.
-220) repealed by this Act;
+220, 1985 Ed.) repealed by this Act;

 “Singapore document of identity” means a document issued under section 16 to any person who is a citizen of Singapore for the purposes of urgently facilitating the person’s entry into or exit from any country, and purporting to establish the identity and nationality of that person;